 Kawika has been a percussionist and musician with Kaiholunuie since 2013.
 He began studying music at age 11 and was a member of several drum corps in his early years.
 More recently, he has been a member of several rock groups with an extensive discography.
 His journey in Polynesian music began when he was discovered by Tiare Kahana during the Hartford, CT’s Dragon Boat festival and was introduced to Tahitian drumming.
 Since then he has been actively performing with numerous Polynesian dance groups located in the Northeast.
 He has received training from master drummers Lloyd Chandler & Jay Medeiros of Tahiti Fete of San Jose, CA where he had the honor of participating in the symphony of drums as part of Tahiti Fete.
 Although drumming is his main passion, he is also well versed in various other types of Polynesian percussion and string instruments, chanting and dancing.
 Kawika currently holds a Bachelors in performing arts from Long Island University.

-Saul is a Polynesian dancer and drummer who has been performing with Kaiholunuie for several years.
-He has drummed for Kailulani, Ku' umomi and the ladies of Kaiholunuie at various shows throughout the Northeast.
-His twenty years of experience encompass numerous Tahitian competitions and performances in Tahiti, Hawaii and throughout the continental U.S. His training and performances have come under the direction of Hula Halau O' Makalapua Marama Te Mafatu Nui and Te Pura O Te Rahura'a in California.
+Sa'u is a Polynesian dancer and drummer who has been performing with Kaiholunuie for several years.
+He has drummed for Kailulani, Ku'umomi and the ladies of Kaiholunuie at various shows throughout the Northeast.
+His twenty plus years of experience encompass numerous Tahitian competitions and performances in Tahiti, Hawaii and throughout the continental U.S. His training and performances have come under the direction of Hula Halau O' Makalapua Marama Te Mafatu Nui and Te Pura O Te Rahura'a in California.
 He continues his dedication to the Polynesian cultural arts with Kaiholunuie and is excited to be part of such an energetic, young and extremely talented group where the 'sky's the limit'!
-Saul double majored in Biology and Marine Science and holds a BS degree in both from the University of Miami.
+Sa'u double majored in Biology and Marine Science and holds a BS degree in both from the University of Miami.
 He is currently close to completing his MS in Quality Assurance at CSU Dominguez Hills.

 Kaiholunuie Polynesian Dance Company (KPDC), expresses the cultural vitality of Polynesia through many dance styles of the South Pacific.
 Our performance company consists of a thriving multicultural group of ladies, men, young people, and keiki (children), who come together as extended ohana (family).
 It is here they learn the art of, and deeper meanings of the hula, as well as other forms of Polynesian dance.
 Those dance forms consist of Tahiti Ori, Maori dance from New Zealand, and Samoan Siva.
 While KPDC maintains a commitment to authenticity, we strive to be inclusive to all those who seek deeper knowledge of Polynesian culture and share in aloha spirit.
 KPDC has performed across the state of Connecticut, into Massachusetts, New York, and Rhode Island.
 KPDC also performs at international fairs and schools in an effort to maintain our educational partnerships.
 It is our mission to educate and inform all youth through the arts, and workshops as a platform to instill a deeper understanding of Polynesian culture, artwork, regalia, and history.
 Many of KPDC’s artists are educators, parents and professionals who have a deep desire to preserve and perpetuate the cultural heritage and history of the people of the South Pacific.
 Kaholunuie Polynesian Dance Company is based out of Wallingford, Connecticut and was founded in 2004 by Kekai Colello, Artistic Director.
 She has over forty-five years of Polynesian dance experience, and over thirty years of experience in choreography and instruction.
 She holds a BA in English with an emphasis in multicultural literature, and a Masters Degree in Education.
 She is a graduate of Quinnipiac University in Hamden, CT.

-Keona has been with KPDC for the last four years.
+Keona has been with KPDC for the last five years.
 Having tried numerous dance styles since childhood, she has finally found her preferred style.
 With a MA in archaeology and PhD in anthropology through Yale University, Keona works as an associate research scientist at Yale University on Near Eastern prehistory and cultures, as well as a researcher at SIAS Global, a technology-development and information-analysis company.
 Having fallen in love with Hawaii and its culture after a visit for an academic conference, KPDC allows her to pursue her passion in anything Polynesian.
 Through dancing and assisting in the administrative aspects of bookkeeping and outreach at KPDC, Keona is excited to be part of such an uplifting group and hopes to be able to share her love of the islands with many more people through various KPDC activities.